Compiling for Different Devices

 In addition to the configuration options available on the UI, you can also pass your own set of command line options to the Xamarin.iOS build tool (mtouch).

-Xamarin Studio lets user configure two important properties related to the SDK: the iOS SDK version used to build your software and the Deployment Target (or the minimum required iOS version).
+Visual Studio for Mac lets you configure two important properties related to the SDK: the iOS SDK version used to build your software and the Deployment Target (or the minimum required iOS version).

 The iOS SDK version option lets you use different versions of an Apple published SDK, this directs Xamarin.iOS to the compilers, linkers and libraries it should reference during your build.

 The Deployment Target setting is used to select the minimum required version of the operating system on which your application will run.
 This is set in your Project's Info.plist file.
 You should pick the minimum version that has all the APIs that you need to run your application.